gromacs/gromacs/docs/user-guide/mdp-options.rst

       be located centrally in the group.
 Using the COM from the previous step can be useful if one or more pull groups are large.

+.. mdp:: pull-xout-average

+   .. mdp-value:: no

+      Write the instantaneous coordinates for all the pulled groups.

+   .. mdp-value:: yes

+      Write the average coordinates (since last output) for all the pulled groups.
+N.b., some analysis tools might expect instantaneous pull output.

+.. mdp:: pull-fout-average

+   .. mdp-value:: no

+      Write the instantaneous force for all the pulled groups.

+   .. mdp-value:: yes

+      Write the average force (since last output) for all the pulled groups.
+N.b., some analysis tools might expect instantaneous pull output.

 .. mdp:: pull-ngroups

    (1)